 Using a booster seat correctly is just as important as having one in the first place.
 A proper fit ensures the seat belt can do its job during a sudden stop or a collision.
 Following these steps will help you feel confident that your child is buckled in safely for every ride.
 It’s about creating a simple, repeatable routine that protects your most precious passenger.

-Install and Position the Seat Correctly
+How to Position the Booster Seat

 First, place the booster seat flat on the back seat of your vehicle.
 It should sit firmly against the vehicle’s seat back.
 Missouri law requires children to use a booster until they are 80 pounds or 4’9” tall, so ensuring the seat is stable is the first step to compliance and safety.
 Some high-back boosters have lower anchors or tethers for extra stability—if yours has them, be sure to connect them according to the manufacturer’s instructions.
 A secure booster seat won’t slide around during turns or sudden stops, providing a safer base for your child.

-Check for a Proper Seat Belt Fit
+How to Check for a Proper Seat Belt Fit

 This is the most critical step.
 A booster seat’s main purpose is to lift your child up so the adult seat belt fits them correctly.
 The lap belt should lie low and snug across your child’s upper thighs, never on their soft belly.
 The shoulder belt should cross the middle of their chest and shoulder, not cutting into their neck or slipping off their arm.
 Because Missouri’s car seat laws focus on height and weight, not just age, a proper fit is the ultimate goal.
 If the belt doesn’t sit right, the booster isn’t doing its job.